3 Easy DIY Disney Princess Costumes — Because You're Officially Out of Time

-Sure, there's a little pushback about this princess obsession starting at a young age, which some psychologists even call "Princess Syndrome."
-But we believe that when you pay attention to the storylines, Disney princesses are often the most feminist of them all, and these leading ladies make perfect adult costume choices for Halloween.
+Sure, there's a little pushback about princess obsessions starting at a young age, which some psychologists even call "Princess Syndrome," but we believe that when you pay attention to the storylines, Disney princesses are often the most feminist of them all.
+These leading ladies make perfect adult costume choices for Halloween.

 Fold your 2 yards of knit fabric in half, with the stretch of the fabric going across the fabric, as shown.
 Measure right above your bust (where the top of the tube dress will sit) and divide this number in half.
 Use this as the top measurement of your tube dress, as shown, then cut the rest of the dress as shown, making it as flared at the hem as you'd like.

 Fold your 2 yards of lace in half, as shown.
 Cut a cape-like shape, making the measurement of the top wide enough to fit across your back and end under your armpits.

 Take your dress and fold it in half with right sides of the fabric together and sew it from the top to the bottom with a straight stitch, as shown.
 Turn right side out and press your seam flat with an iron.

 Take the top of your dress and fold the top over, as shown above.
 Pin in place, and then pin the lace cap to the folded edge as well.
 Sew all the way around the opening with a straight double stitch (using your double needle).
 [Using the double needle will allow for some stretch so you can pull it over your bust and avoid having to use elastic.
 Alternatively you can use a zigzag stitch, although it doesn't allow for quite as much stretch.]

 Cut the dress to your desired length, and cut a slit if you'd like.